Tesla Optimus

 Overview

 Tesla Optimus is a general-purpose humanoid robot under development by Tesla.
-First announced at AI Day 2021, it applies End-to-End neural network technology accumulated from Tesla’s FSD (Full Self-Driving) to robotics.
+First announced on August 19, 2021 at AI Day (with an actor in a robot suit, no actual prototype), it applies End-to-End neural network technology accumulated from Tesla’s FSD (Full Self-Driving) to robotics.
 The biggest differentiator is the low-price strategy through mass production, targeting $20K-$30K compared to existing humanoid robots that cost $100K-$250K.

 |---|---|---|